FishtownFish wrapped around the rod of AsclepiusMedicine

 Selective serotonin reuptake inhibitors delay ejaculation as a class effect, separate from their antidepressant effect.
 This is well-established in the literature.

-• Daily paroxetine (10 to 20 mg) is one of the most-studied options.
-Onset of effect takes 1 to 3 weeks; peak benefit at 4 to 6 weeks.
+• Daily paroxetine (10 to 20 mg) is the strongest of the SSRIs for this, increasing ejaculatory latency by roughly elevenfold in the trial data.
+The trade-off is that it also tends to carry the most side effects of the group.
+Onset takes 1 to 3 weeks, with peak benefit at 4 to 6 weeks.

 • Daily escitalopram or citalopram are alternatives with different side effect profiles.